Vitamin D is extremely important for good health.

 The woman was admitted to the hospital after she experienced fatigue, forgetfulness, nausea, vomiting, slurred speech, and other symptoms (9).

 Although only extremely large doses can cause toxicity so rapidly, even strong supporters of these supplements recommend an upper limit of 10,000 IU per day (

 Summary Vitamin D levels greater than 100 ng/ml (250 nmol/l) are considered potentially harmful.
 Toxicity symptoms have been reported at extremely high blood levels resulting from megadoses.

 Vitamin D helps your body absorb calcium from the food you eat.
 In fact, this is one of its most important roles.

-However, if vitamin D intake is excessive, blood calcium may reach levels that cause symptoms that are not only unpleasant, but dangerous.
+However, if vitamin D intake is excessive, blood calcium may reach levels that can cause unpleasant and potentially dangerous symptoms.